YiLimath/YiLimath.github.io/_pages/agent-system/inter-agent-communication.md

 Systems*](https://multiagentbook.com/), Chapter 12,
 “Protocols for Distributed Agents.”
-The [MCP specification](https://modelcontextprotocol.io/specification) is a primary protocol reference for standardized access to tools and data; it is complementary to agent-to-agent messaging.
+The [MCP specification](https://modelcontextprotocol.io/specification) is a primary protocol reference for standardized access to tools and data; it is complementary to agent-to-agent messaging, and Gulli gives it a separate treatment in Chapter 10.
+For server-side implementation patterns, see Stephen Clear, *Claude AI Bible*, Chapter 16 and Appendix D.